ARMmbed/mbed-os/events/README.md

 }

 // Events can be cancelled as long as they have not been dispatched.
 If the
-// event has already expired, cancel has no side-effects. queue.cancel(id);
+// event has already expired, cancel may have negative side-effects. queue.cancel(id);
 ```